-Microarrays can be used to compare, in a single experiment, the mRNA expression levels of several thousands of genes between two biological systems, for example, between animals in a normal environment and animals in a challenging environment.
+Microarrays can be used to compare, in a single experiment, the mRNA expression levels of several thousands of genes between two biological systems, for example, between animals in a normal and animals in a challenging environment.
 Microarray technology can also provide an understanding of the temporal and spatial patterns of expression of genes in response to a vast range of factors to which the organism is exposed.

-Very small volumes of DNA solution are printed on a slide made of a non-porous material such as glass, creating spots that range from 100 to 150 μm in diameter.
+Very small volumes of DNA solution are printed on a slide made of a non-porous material such as glass, creating spots that range from 100 to 150 μ m in diameter.
 Currently, about 50 000 complementary DNAs (cDNAs) can be robotically spotted onto a microscope slide.
 DNA microarrays contain several hundreds of known genes, and a few thousands of unknown genes.
 The microarray is spotted with cDNA fragments or with prefabricated oligonucleotides.
 The latter option has the advantage of a higher specificity and reproducibility, but can be designed only when the sequence is known.
-Microarray use is based on the principle of "hybridization", i.e. the exposure of two single-stranded DNA, or one DNA and one RNA, sequences to each other, followed by the measurement of the amount of double-stranded molecule formed.
+Microarray use is based on the principle of "hybridization", i.e. the exposure of two singled-stranded DNA, or one DNA and one RNA sequences, to each other, followed by the measurement of the amount of double-stranded molecule formed.
 The expression of mRNA can be measured qualitatively and quantitatively.
 It indicates gene activity in a tissue, and is usually directly related to the protein production induced by this mRNA.

 Gene expression profiling contributes to the understanding of biological mechanisms, and hence facilitates the identification of candidate genes.
 The pool of genes involved in the expression of trypanotolerance in cattle, for example, has been characterized by SAGE (Berthier et al., 2003), and by cDNA microarray analysis (Hill et al., 2005).
 The parallel investigation of the expression of many genes may permit the identification of master genes responsible for phenotypic traits that remain undetected by differential expression analysis.
 These master genes may, for instance, possess different alleles all expressed at the same level, which promote the expression of downstream genes with different efficiency.
-In this case, the master gene can be sought either by exploiting current knowledge of metabolic pathways, or via an expression QTL (eQTL) approach (Lan et al., 2006).
+In this case, the master gene can be sought either by exploiting current knowledge of metabolic pathways, or via an expression-QTL (eQTL) approach (Lan et al., 2006).
 In this approach, the level of expression of the downstream genes is measured in a segregating population.
-The amount of transcript of each gene is treated as a phenotypic trait, and QTL that influence the gene expression can be sought using methodologies described above.
-It is worth noting that data analysis for the detection of QTL is still quite difficult to master.
-This is also true for transcript profiling techniques because of the many false signals that occur.
+The amount of transcript of each gene is treated as a phenotypic trait, and QTL that influence the gene expression can be sought using methodologies described in the previous section.